yahya69420-cyber/yahya69420-cyber/README.md

 ## 🚀 About Me

 Hi!
 I'm Yahya from Pakistan 🇵🇰, passionate about front-end web development.
 I'm currently learning HTML5, CSS3, and JavaScript to build amazing websites and create beautiful user interfaces.
-My goal is to master web development and bring creative ideas to life through code!
+My goal is to master web development and bring creative ideas to life through code! and i dont like c++ syntax it looks awful!

 **Fun Fact:** I debug with console.log() and print()🤣